etiennedi/vibe-col/README.md

-# Vibe-LSM
+# Vibe-Col

-Vibe-LSM is a high-performance column-oriented storage engine designed for efficient data storage and retrieval.
+Vibe-Col is a high-performance column-oriented storage engine designed for efficient data storage and retrieval.

 ## Features